 Symbolic Interactionism

 Women scholars have played a crucial role in feminist theory, challenging existing sociological practices that often overlook or marginalize women's experiences.
-They have provided insights into the social construction of gender, highlighting how societal norms and expectations shape individuals' perceptions and behaviors based on their gender identity.
-This perspective emphasizes that gender is not an inherent characteristic but rather a social construct.
+They have provided insights into the social construction of gender, highlighting how societal norms and expectations shape individuals' perceptions and behaviours based on their gender identity.
+This perspective emphasises that gender is not an inherent characteristic but rather a social construct.

 Feminist theorists also shed light on the subjective nature of scientific work.
 They argue that scientific knowledge is not neutral or objective but is shaped by the biases and assumptions of researchers embedded within patriarchal systems.
 By highlighting these biases, feminist theory aims to promote a more inclusive and diverse scientific inquiry.